 Living with an injury caused by a negligent medical professional can be devastating.
 If a healthcare provider has made a medical error that caused you an injury or worse than your injury, you may be entitled to compensation.
 You do not have to go through the process of seeking compensation alone.
 One of the experienced Syracuse medical malpractice attorneys at CDH Law PLLC will evaluate your case and help you understand your medical options.
 Contact us today to schedule your free case review with a skilled medical malpractice attorney.

-Carden Dotzler Hammond, PLLC represents medical malpractice victims in Syracuse and in the following towns and villages of Onondaga County: Camillus, Cicero, Clay, Dewitt, Elbridge, Geddes, Manlius, Marcellus, Onondaga, Salina, Skaneateles, Baldwinsville, East Syracuse, Fayetteville, Liverpool, North Syracuse, and Solvay.
+Carden Dotzler Hammond, PLLC represents medical malpractice victims in Syracuse, Central New York, and in the following towns and villages of Onondaga County: Camillus, Cicero, Clay, Dewitt, Elbridge, Geddes, Manlius, Marcellus, Onondaga, Salina, Skaneateles, Baldwinsville, East Syracuse, Fayetteville, Jefferson County, Liverpool, North Syracuse, and Solvay.